Generalized method of moments with partially missing data: Monte Carlo simulation

 Notice that the inner maximization is a constrained quadratic problem.
 We assume that $X_i$ has a uniform[0,1] distribution and $\varepsilon_i$ has a uniform[-1,1] distribution independently of $X_i$.
 Selection is completely random with probability $p=P(S_i=1)=0.9$.
 We set the sample size $n=1000$ and the tuning parameters $\eta_n=\varepsilon_n = 0.1\log n/\sqrt{n} \approx 0.022$.

 The simulation results are illustrated in \Cref{fig:mc}.
-The true identified set (red contour) is approximated using a sample of $10,000$ observations.
+The true identified set (red contour line) is approximated using a sample of $10,000$ observations.
 Our estimates of the identified set track the true identified set closely.
-The confidence regions are based on $1000$ bootstrap samples and are indicated by three black contour lines, one for each nominal coverage $1-\alpha \in \{0.10,0.90,0.95\}$.
-They are found to be quite narrow even at high nominal confidence levels.
+The confidence regions (three black contour lines) collect the hypothesized parameter values that are not rejected by the bootstrap test described in Section \ref{sec:inference} with the size $\alpha \in \{0.05,0.10,0.90\}$ and the number of bootstrap samples $B=1000$.
+They are found to be quite narrow even at high nominal confidence levels $1-\alpha$.